Farama-Foundation/gym-docs/docs/pages/vector_api/index.md

 `single_observation_space`

-The observation space of a sub-environment.
+The observation space of a single environment is kept in a separate property as well.

     >>> envs = gym.vector.make("CartPole-v1", num_envs=3)
     >>> envs.single_action_space
     Box([-4.8 ...], [4.8 ...], (4,), float32)

 ### Reset

+Calling `reset()` will reset all the parallel environments and return a batch of initial observations.

     >>> envs = gym.vector.make("CartPole-v1", num_envs=3)
     >>> envs.reset()
     array([[-0.04456399,  0.04653909,  0.01326909, -0.02099827],